JaxkDev/koth/README.md

 (In future you can force start)

 ### Leaving a game
-As of Beta1 you can only leave by exiting the server.
+As of Beta2 you can only leave by Leaving the server or using `/koth leave`
-In future commands can be used.

 ### Winning a game
 The game runs on a timer, during which anyone can move, attack and kill the king.